King Discusses Deteriorating Situation In Gaza With Bulgaria President

-At the meeting, held on the sidelines of the United Nations Climate Change Conference COP28 in Dubai, King Abdullah reiterated the need to push for an immediate and comprehensive ceasefire in Gaza, protect unarmed civilians and hospitals, and prevent the forced displacement of Gazans.
+At the meeting, held on the sidelines of the United Nations Climate Change Conference COP28 in Dubai, King Abdullah reiterated the need to push for an immediate and comprehensive ceasefire in Gaza, protect unarmed civilians and hospitals, and prevent the forced displacement of Gazans, according

 His Majesty stressed that the catastrophic situation in Gaza necessitate the entire world to push towards maximising humanitarian and relief aid, and ensuring its uninterrupted delivery to the Strip.